-The Difference Between Business Development and Sales
+The Difference Between Business Development vs. Sales, in Detail

 The difference between the two concepts breaks down as follows:

+Business development concerns everything your company does to expand its operations, from the collection of newly qualified leads (prospecting) to networking at scale.
+A conventional business development representative will evaluate your company’s current buyer personas, assess where they can be found, and begin the process of lead generation.
 Once these leads are qualified — an assessment of whether or not the lead is likely to become a prospect who might buy your product — your business development team can relay them to your sales department.

 When it comes to business development vs. sales, no business can survive without having refined its approaches to both.
 You can achieve the best outcomes when you keep the two in balance.

-The best way to maintain balance between your business development and sales is to alternate the priority you give to each one.
+The best way to maintain a balance between your business development and sales is to alternate the priority you give to each one.
 It all depends on what growth areas you’re targeting within your company at a given moment.
 During periods of steady consolidation, you can then give them equal importance.

-What to prioritize and when
+What to prioritize, and when